 Just like salt, alcohol brings out the flavor in food.
 Alcohol does this by evaporation and molecular bonding.

 Think about what happens when you open an aged bottle of whiskey.
 Once the cap is off, you immediately get a whiff of overwhelming aromas.
 The reason this occurs has to do with the volatility of alcohol molecules, meaning they evaporate rapidly, reaching your nose quickly.

 This is also what happens when strawberries are macerated in Pinot Noir or a splash of schnapps is added to a fruit salad, you are helping convey the fruit’s aroma to the nostrils, ultimately enhancing the overall enjoyment of the food.
-However, this “volatility effect” works only when low concentrations of alcohol are present (about 1% or less).
-At 5% or more, the alcohol will dominate any fruit aroma you were trying to bring forward.
+However, this “volatility effect” works only when low concentrations of alcohol are present.
+At or more, the alcohol will dominate any fruit aroma you were trying to bring forward.

 Food is also the beneficiary of alcohol’s ability to bond with both fat and water molecules (is biochemistry coming back to you now?).
 In this way, alcohol bridges the gap between our aroma receptors (which respond only to molecules that can be dissolved in fat) and food (which consists primarily of water).
 This is very important because most of the great “flavor” in food comes from aromas in the nose rather than tastes in the mouth.
 (This is why you really don’t taste anything when you have a stuffy nose.)